boa-dev/boa/docs/debugging.md

 One way to do so is to create a file in the root of the repository.
 For example `test.js`.
 Then execute `cargo run -- test.js` to run the file with boa.

-You can also run boa in interactive mode by simply calling `cargo run` without any arguments to start an interactive shell to execute JS.
+You can also run boa interactively by simply calling `cargo run` without any arguments to start a shell to execute JS.

 These are added in order of how the code is read: